garrandall/popular-music-data/tracks/step-by-step-new-kids-on-the-block.md

 You got to know that you drive me wild

-(Step by step) Ooh baby
+(Step by step) Oh baby
 You're always on my mind
-(Step by step) Ooh girl
+(Step by step) Oh girl
 Really think it's just a matter of time

-Step by step, ooh baby
+Step by step, ohbaby
 Gonna get to you girl
-Step by step, ooh baby
+Step by step, ohbaby
 Really want you in my world